-a) The award of Distinction will normally require a minimum of 30 module credits at Distinction grade for a Postgraduate Certificate, 60 module credits at Distinction grade for a Postgraduate Diploma and 90 module credits at Distinction grade for a Master's Degree.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021 b) The award of Merit will normally require a minimum of 30 module credits at Merit grade for a Postgraduate Certificate, 60 module credits at Merit grade for a Postgraduate Diploma and 90 module credits at Merit grade for a Master's Degree.
+- a) The award of Distinction will normally require a minimum of 30 module credits at Distinction grade for a Postgraduate Certificate, 60 module credits at Distinction grade for a Postgraduate Diploma and 90 module credits at Distinction grade for a Master's Degree. - b) The award of Merit will normally require a minimum of 30 module credits at Merit grade for a Postgraduate Certificate, 60 module credits at Merit grade for a Postgraduate Diploma and 90 module credits at Merit grade for a Master's Degree.